Christian Keeling

-Christian Anthony Keeling (born June 1, 1998) is an American basketball player for the Kataja Basket of the Korisliiga.
+Christian Anthony Keeling (born June 1, 1998) is an American basketball player for the Helsinki Seagulls of the Korisliiga.
 He played college basketball for the Charleston Southern Buccaneers and the North Carolina Tar Heels.

 College career

 Charleston Southern

 As a freshman, Keeling appeared in 31 games, starting 28 of them.
 He was named to the Big South All-Freshman Team and was named Big South Freshman of the Week seven times throughout the course of the season.
 After a successful year as a sophomore, Keeling was named Second Team All-Big South and became the fifth player in league history to score 1,000 points as a sophomore.
 After a successful junior season for Charleston Southern in which he averaged 18.7 points per game, Keeling announced he was transferring to North Carolina as a graduate transfer.